 This piece is about the way we create narratives around things we don’t understand, and the way we feel the need to embellish things.

 Over the years, I have visited many shelters and rescues of all kinds, from huge open-admission (“kill”) shelters with high turn-around, to small isolated “no kill” rural shelters.
 Although many dogs are doing fine in the shelter environment, it can be too much for a lot of them and I would compare it to solitary confinement.
 This is Connor.
-He was a high-strung pittie who was desperately trying to connect with a couple of people who were walking among the kennels (he was adopted later).
-If you swipe, you’ll see his portraits.
+He was a high-strung pit bull who was desperately trying to connect with a couple of potential adopters who were walking among the kennels.
 The bouncing was maddening to me and I often thought about him over the years.

 This piece is a reflection on the dichotomy between saving animals, a beautiful, grand act, which is philosophically fascinating, and the reality of that act and the responsibility that comes with.